Everyone deserves a great coach

 Coach Basic Registration

-Triathlon Canada is moving to a National Triathlon Registration System (NTRS) to create a more professional and protected community in the sport.
-The new basic registration system for triathlon coaches in Canada is the starting point of coaching membership and education.
-All coaches must register before starting their training.
+Triathlon Canada’s National Triathlon Registration System (NTRS) has been developed to create a more professional and protected community in the sport.
+This is the official starting point of coaching membership and education.
+All coaches must register before they begin their training.
+Basic registration includes 5 steps, all of which can be completed within the Coaching Portal:

 Steps to Registration